kilian-lm/graph_to_agent/READ_ME/Vision.md

 targeting patterns like mentioned in the intro).
 Want a deeper dive?
 Fork a branch, revisit a statement’s version, and layer it with your insights or perspectives into your PKL or cluster it into an agent-pool (see below).

+You see just how fluid time and how interesting problem isolating and solving can become, if only done in a versioned manner?
+No more daunting information overflow, just another path in a graph/ just another branch in a repo.
 Current Status: MVP in Development.

 ### The Wire-Box or Augmented Argumentation via Agent Interactions